moj-analytical-services/user-guidance/source/documentation/tools/data-uploader/index.md

 If your `alpha_username` is not already listed in `standard_database_access.yaml`, clone the [repo](https://github.com/moj-analytical-services/data-engineering-database-access), create a branch, add your alpha_username and raise a PR.
 Once approved, you will have access.

 ### Prod example
 Data uploaded via the uploader to prod are inacessible by default.
 To gain access, a database file and project access file are needed.
+When creating a database file, include a README.md file to describe the provenance of the data and list any governance around it.

 Here is an example [database file](https://github.com/moj-analytical-services/data-engineering-database-access/tree/main/database_access/cjs_dashboard) and [project access file](https://github.com/moj-analytical-services/data-engineering-database-access/blob/main/project_access/cjs_dashboard.yaml) for the cjs dashboard: